Tuesday, June 30—Thursday, July 30, 2015

 Unless otherwise indicated, Session II and III courses are taught at the graduate level in English, using texts in the original, although translations are generally available.
 Each course earns 3 credits.
 Session II and III courses meet three days every week (Tuesday, Wednesday, and Thursday), except for holidays.

 All Session III courses are open to participants in the Summer Learners Program.

-EDU 5640D: The Arts and Exegesis: Incorporating the Arts in Education
+EDU 5640D: Art and Exegesis: Incorporating the Arts in Jewish Education (Online)

 An exploration of the arts as a window into the teaching of Israeli society encourages learners to look at Israel through different points of view.
 Students will explore how the arts can serve as the basis for learning and teaching the content areas of Israel education, such as history, Zionist philosophy, current Israeli society, Israeli/Jewish Identity, and Israel engagement, to people of all ages in a variety of educational settings.